sap-tutorials/Tutorials/tutorials/cp-sapcp-getstarted/cp-sapcp-getstarted.md

 Now let's log in:

 The **CLI server URL** (https://cpcli.cf.eu10.hana.ondemand.com) is proposed at login - just accept it with ENTER.
+This server routes client requests to the platform services.
 Note that there is just this one central CLI server, independent of the regions in which your subaccounts reside.
-This server is the back-end of the CLI that routes all requests to the platform services.

 You have two options for login: